-With millions of people all over the world exercising in their home gym using barbells, it is safe to assume that lifting weights in a home gym setting is quite safe if done right.
+With millions of people all over the world exercising in their home gym using barbells.
+It is safe to assume that lifting weights in a home gym setting is quite safe if done right.
 Barbells such as the Rogue Ohio Bar are among the safest to use in a home gym environment.

-Different Weight Plates for Home Gym Barbells
+Different Weight Plates in Barbells for Home Gyms

 1. Olympic Plates

-Plates that are designed for an Olympic bar have a 2-inch diameter in the hole in the center, while plates that are designed for a standard bar carry a 1-inch hole.
+Plates that are designed for an Olympic bar have a 2-inch diameter in the hole in the center.
+While plates that are designed for a standard bar carry a 1-inch hole.
 This is because an Olympic bar comes in a standard size and the sleeves of this bar always measure 2 inches.

 2. Standard Plates

 Then there are standard plates, which are meant for generic (non-Olympic bar) uses.
 They come with a one-inch hole which is a common size of sleeves for most barbells for home gyms.
 These can come in much larger weight variants and you will find different variations such as designs, colors, rubber coating, etc.